The Triangle Region is in the race to lower carbon emissions by reducing fossil fuel use – and we’ve taken a strong lead.

 An Educated Workforce

-Additionally, the North Carolina Agricultural and Technical State University (NC A&T) graduates the largest number of black engineers in the country.
+The North Carolina Agricultural and Technical State University also graduates the country's largest number of black engineers.

 North Carolina A&T